 The second phase includes rolling opening dates for various parts of the building.
 The Terrace was renovated and opened in spring 2016.
 The first floor (and basement and loading dock) opened in late 2016.
 The remaining floors reopened in September 2017.

-Alumni Park, the Wisconsin Alumni Association’s green space adjacent to Memorial Union, will open October 6, 2017.
+Alumni Park, the Wisconsin Alumni Association’s green space adjacent to Memorial Union, opened October 6, 2017.